 Free Online Practice

-This prompt comes from the CollegeBoard website for the new SAT.
+This prompt comes from the CollegeBoard website.

 “Write an essay in which you explain how Dana Gioia builds an argument to persuade his audience that the decline of reading in America will have a negative effect on society.”